 The Global Talent visa is a UK immigration category for talented and promising individuals in specific sectors wishing to work in the UK.
-It replaced the Tier 1 (Exceptional Talent) visa on 20 February 2020.
+It replaced the Tier 1 (Exceptional Talent) visa in February 2020.

 If you are applying for endorsement in the fields of science, engineering, medicine, the social sciences or the humanities, or for other academic and research roles, the Home Office will refer your application to the British Academy, Royal Academy of Engineering, Royal Society or UK Research and Innovation (UKRI) which will make an endorsement decision based on the evidence you provide.

 If you are applying for endorsement in non-academic fields of arts and culture and digital technology, your application will be referred to Arts Council England or Tech Nation, which follow separate endorsement criteria.
-Please see the Global Talent Immigration Rules for further information.
+Please see Appendix Global Talent of the Immigration Rules and the guidance on GOV.UK for further information.

 If endorsement is granted, the final immigration decision rests with the Home Office.

 Researchers applying for a Global Talent visa

 There are four routes for eligible academics and researchers to obtain endorsement for a Global Talent visa:

 - Academic and research appointments – fast-track endorsement for individuals who have accepted a position at an approved UK higher education institution or research institute with responsibility either for academic, research or innovation leadership and development, or for directing or leading an individual or team in a research or innovation project or programme of work.
 This route is administered by the British Academy, Royal Academy of Engineering and the Royal Society.

 - Individual fellowships – fast-track endorsement for individuals who have been awarded an individual fellowship on the list approved by the British Academy, Royal Academy of Engineering and the Royal Society.
 The fellowship must be held currently or within the last 12 months.